ossunited/opensource-template/GOVERNANCE.md

 ## License

+Copyright (c) Broadsage Corporation.
+All rights reserved.

-The project is licensed under the [GPL-3.0-only](./LICENSE).
+The project is licensed under the [Apache-2.0](./LICENSE).
 All contributions to the project must be made under this license.

-This project is licensed under the GPL-3.0-only - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the Apache-2.0 - see the [LICENSE](./LICENSE) file for details

-Most assets released are under GPL-3.0-only except for
+Most assets released are under Apache-2.0 except for

 CODE_OF_CONDUCT.md template: